 When you receive the confirmation email, the airline locator number will be displayed along with the passenger and flight information.
 Be sure to bookmark this email because you will need to reference the locator number to check-in or change your reservation.

 You can also call an airline representative and ask for your record locator number if you cannot find it in your email.
-If you're checking in at the airport (either at the electronic kiosk or at the counter) once you receive your boarding pass, your record locator will be on the ticket, usually in more than one location.
+If you're checking in at the airport (either at the electronic kiosk or at the counter) once you receive your boarding pass, your record locator will be on the ticket.
 At this point, though, you should not need to remember or use your locator number unless there is a problem with your trip.

-Tips for Expedited Check-In and Travel
+Expedited Check-In and Travel

 It's advised that you write your record locator down when you receive it from the airline.
-Some passengers will write this alpha-numeric code down on a bookmark, in their phones' notes section, or on slips of paper kept in their wallets for easy access while others commit the 6-figure code to memory instead—whichever method you decide to use, knowing your record locator number before you arrive at check-in will make the entire process go much quicker.
+Some passengers will write the code down on a bookmark, in their phones' notes section, or on slips of paper kept in their wallets for easy access, while others commit the six-figure code to memory instead.
+Whichever method you decide to use, knowing your record locator number before you arrive at check-in will make the entire process go a lot quicker and smoother.

-For most domestic travel with checked bags, you should allow at least an hour and a half before your flight to check in.
-For international travel, it is recommended you arrive two to three hours before the airline's boarding time to avoid rushing or even a missed flight.
+For most domestic travel with checked bags, you should allow at least an hour and a half before your flight to check-in, while for international travel, it is recommended you arrive two to three hours before the airline's boarding time to avoid rushing or even a missed flight.